JohnSauter/UNH_bootcamp-09-Professional_README_Generator/README.md

 ## Installation

-download from github
+Download from GitHub.
+See below for the URL.

 ## Usage

-answer the questions then upload the file to his GitHub project
+Answer the questions, examine and improve the generated README file, then include it in your project.

 ## License
 GNU AGPLv3

 ## Contributing
-send me e-mail
+If you wish to continbute to ths project, send me e-mail.
+My e-mail address is below.

 ## Tests
-run it with various answers to the questions
+You can test this package by running it with various answers to the questions.

 ## Features
-some information is optional, and if not provided the README section will be omitted
+Some information is optional, and if not provided the appropriate README section will be omitted.
 ## Questions

 If you have any questions, contact me.